Blackbrown444836/lesson1/README.md

 to the program and level to the given course of the hillel school.
 Freely use all services and applications, according to the training program.

-By the end of this course, my knowledge will be enough to bedding employment.
+By the end of this course, my knowledge will be enough to employment.